cs3org/wopiserver/README.md

    ...
    ```

-3. Run reva according to <https://reva.link/docs/tutorials/share-tutorial/> (ie up until step 4 in the instructions).
+3. Run Reva according to <https://reva.link/docs/tutorials/share-tutorial/> (ie up until step 4 in the instructions).
-4. Update `storagetype` in the configuration (`wopserver-test.conf`) to the storage type you would like to test, cs3, local or xroot.
-5. Run all tests: `python (or python3) src/test_storageiface.py`
-6. Run only one test: `python (or python3) src/test_storageiface.py TestStorage.<the test you would like to run>`
+4. Run the tests: `WOPI_STORAGE=cs3 python3 test_storageiface.py`

+### Test against an Eos endpoint:

+1. Make sure your Eos instance is configured to accept connections from WOPI as a privileged gateway
+2. Configure `wopiserver-test.conf` according to your Eos setup.
+The provided defaults are valid at CERN.
+3. Run the tests: `WOPI_STORAGE=xroot python3 test_storageiface.py`